elsonel/Buildable-js/README.md

 ### Nesting Modules

-Modules can be snapped into one another by dragging and releasing, with all nesting relationships being reflected in the DOM.
+Modules can be snapped into one another by dragging and releasing them over another module, with all nesting relationships being reflected in the DOM.

 Dragging and releasing a module between the border of two siblings will insert that module in-between them (you have to be precisely on the border).